-Although having bad breath can be really embarrassing, it is very common and very treatable.
+Although having bad breath can be really embarrassing, it’s very common and very treatable – you can even try natural remedies.
 The cause is typically from food being left in the mouth as a result of bad brushing and flossing.
 Improving these much needed oral hygiene habits is the best way to get rid of bad breath.

 If you’re a parent and your kid is struggling with bad breath, start there.
 Many times, our kids haven’t formed the best brushing and flossing habits and can struggle with this.

 Bad breath can also be caused by certain medical conditions and even diet.
 If you or your child go to the dentist and are given a clean bill of oral health, you might need to investigate these options further.

 Dealing with tooth decay is stressful, painful, embarrassing and complicated (especially if you’re a parent needing to get your kid to a dentist during school).
 Like bad breath and erosion, the best way to avoid tooth decay is regular flossing and brushing.
 It would also be a good idea to stay away from acidic and sugary foods as these types of foods cause significantly more tooth decay than others.